-- Select the Course you’d like to work in.
+- Select the Course you would like to work in.

-- Click Modules on the navigation menu to the left.
+- Click Modules in the left-hand course navigation menu.

-- Scroll to the Module where you would like to create/edit a page.
+- Locate the Module you would like to add the page to.

-- Click the + Button to the right of the module title.
+- Click the + icon in the top right-hand corner of the module.

 - Select Page from the drop-down menu.